GSA/digitalgov.gov/content/news/2015/07/2015-07-22-how-the-nationals-customer-experience-principles-can-be-a-home-run-for-agencies.md

 slug: how-the-nationals-customer-experience-principles-can-be-a-home-run-for-agencies
 date: 2015-07-22 10:00:32 -0400
 title: How the Nationals’ Customer Experience Principles Can Be a Home Run for Agencies
-summary: ' In June, the new Customer Experience Community of Practice (CX-COP) hosted Jonathan Stahl, Executive Director of Ballpark Operations and Guest Experience of the Washington Nationals, to share best practices on how to deliver a great customer experience.
-Below are four insights he shared.
-Develop and'
+summary: ' In June, the new Customer Experience Community of Practice (CX-COP) hosted Jonathan Stahl, Executive Director of Ballpark Operations and Guest Experience of the Washington Nationals, to share best practices on how to deliver a great customer experience.'

 authors:
   - jacqueline-snee
   - rflagg

 topics:
   - communities
   - monthly-theme